-Welcome to our new home on the web!
-We have been serving the boys in our area for over 58 years and are looking forward to many more.
+Welcome to Troop 37’s home on the web!
+We have been serving the boys in our area for over 60 years and are looking forward to many more.
 We strive towards the Boy Scout objectives of developing character, citizenship and personal fitness.
+Here you will find many details about the troop and how it operates.
+Whether you are a prospective scout or parent or an existing member of the troop, this is an ideal place for you to be.

 Services to the Community